skippzz/skippzz/README.md

 - I’m @skippzz
-- I make money sorta
+- I like money sorta
 - How to reach me?